Skip to content

 Bento boxes come in a variety of styles, each with its own materials, structure, and charm.
 Here are some of the most well-known types, from time-honored woodcraft to festive lacquerware.

-Magewappa Bento Box
+Magewappa Bento Boxes

 Wood‑grain Plum Blossom Shaped Bento Box

-Made from natural woods such as cedar or cypress, magewappa is a traditional bento box known for its curved wood-grains.
-Light and easy to carry, it subtly releases the calming aroma of wood.
+Made from natural woods such as cedar or cypress, the magewappa is a traditional bento box known for its curved wood-grains.
+Light and easy to carry, it subtly releases a calming aroma of wood.
 Its excellent moisture-absorbing properties help maintain the delicious texture of rice even after several hours, making it both practical and beautiful.

-Bamboo Bento Box
+Bamboo Bento Boxes

 Ajiro Weave Bamboo Bento Box